China’s cyber security law

 General obligations of network operators

-As a general obligation, network operators will be required to implement mandatory national/ industry standards and technical measures to achieve network security.
-The effect of this requirement in practice will be to require all information technology companies and providers of IT and systems hardware to customers in China to comply with the same standards.
+As a general obligation, network operators are required to implement mandatory national/industry standards and technical measures to achieve network security.
+The effect of this requirement in practice is to require all IT companies and providers of IT and systems hardware to customers in China to comply with the same standards.
 The Cyberspace Administration of China is known to have been working for several months to develop technical standards, and is consulting with both domestic and international IT vendors.

-The Law also lays down obligations on network operators to back-up important data and adopt encryption measures, as well as to monitor operational status and security incidents and to store operations logs for at least six months.
+The law also requires network operators to back up important data, adopt encryption measures, monitor operational status and security incidents, and store operations logs for at least six months.
 The extent of this requirement might be clarified in future standards.

-Network operators will be required to assist the police and national security agency to facilitate investigations into national security matters and criminal activities.
+Network operators are required to assist the police and national security agency to facilitate investigations into national security matters and criminal activities.
 No further details are provided.